More Kindness for Ourselves and Each Other

 Knowing how people are, I can only imagine the responses to someone else hearing that they are too late for Finger Day.
 Yet telling MYSELF that I'm too late for Finger Day could be brilliant.

 This warm and funny teaching reminds me of a classic intervention around worry, which is to schedule the worry.
 The assignment is to worry every day for example between 5 and 5:30.
 When worry arises at other times, the reminder is, oh, it's not the right time, Worry Time will be at 5 o'clock.

 Reba Connell teaches Mindfulness-based Stress Reduction (MBSR) and Mindful Eating classes in the Rockridge neighborhood of Oakland.

-Oakland, Rockridge, Berkeley, East Bay, San Francisco Bay Area
+Oakland, Rockridge, Berkeley, East Bay, San Francisco Bay Area, live online in California